brendanzab/gl-rs/gl_generator/README.md

 - Use `Api` for `Extension::supported` and `Filter::api` fields
 - Remove `source` argument from `generate_bindings`, removing the need for clients to depend on the `khronos_api` crate
+- Add `Profile` enum for specifying the API profile, and change the `source` argument to use it instead of a string

 ### v0.4.2